fox32-arch/fox32/docs/io_bus.md

   0xX3              | audio channel X loop point end 0xX4              | audio channel X rate
   0xX5              | audio channel X control
+  0xX6              | audio channel X panning
   0x80              | audio controller sample base

 ### 0xX0: Sample position (Read)
-Read this register to get the current position in the sample that is playing in the audio channel.
+Read this register to get the current position of the sample that is playing in the audio channel.

 ### 0xX1: Sample data (Read)
-Read this register to get the current output sample of the audio channel.
+Read this register to get the current output sample of the audio channel (16-bit half).

 ### 0xX0, 0xX1: Sample start and end (Write)
 Write a number to these registers to specify the start and end of the sample relative to